 - Lesson plan

 A sudden and massive mudslide sent mud, rocks and debris crashing through homes in Montecito, California, on 9 January 2018.
 At least 20 people died and others are missing.
 Hundreds of homes were destroyed or damaged.
-This discussion activity considers how you could help support someone who has been through a devastating event.

 This resource was written by P J White of Alt62 and published in January 2018.

 The image shows family members inspecting their home covered in mud following the mudslides in Montecito (© Mike Eliason/Santa Barbara County Fire Department/Handout via Reuters).